 5. The Turning Point is Often Quiet

-March 10th is the date circled in red on my tracker.
+Mid-March is the timeframe I have highlighted in my tracker.
 It marked the first hormonal cycle in over a decade where my jawline didn’t erupt into a cluster of painful cysts.
-Usually, I can feel them coming—that deep, throbbing pressure under the skin that signals a week of hiding from client Zoom calls.
-But on March 10th, my spreadsheet showed only one tiny whitehead that cleared in 24 hours.
-By the end of the trial on April 15th, my cystic inflammation reduction sat at a staggering 85 percent.
-I went from 14 active, deep lesions in January to just 2 very faint spots by mid-April.
-It wasn't a sudden ‘aha’ moment; it was just a realization that I hadn't needed to use my heavy-duty concealer in three weeks.
-It’s a quiet kind of victory that requires more discipline than any designer’s deadline I’ve ever faced.
+Usually, I can feel them coming—that deep, throbbing pressure under the skin that signals a week of hiding from client meetings.
+But in mid-March, my spreadsheet showed only one tiny whitehead that cleared in 24 hours.
+By the end of the trial in mid-April, my cystic inflammation was virtually gone.
+I went from over a dozen active, deep lesions in January to just two very faint spots by the spring.